Equals182/eqFTP/README.md

 * Uploading -- You can upload files on save
 * FTP Connection Manager -- You can manage all your connections in single window

 This extension created on base of https://github.com/theproducer/brackets-ftp.
 Actually I rewrote almost everything, but still.

+Inspired by Dreamweaver's FTP implementation.
+First you create new connection in manager, next you connect, download file, edit, save and it's uploads automatically.

+It's really basic and I hope you'll enjoy this extension.
+[Click here for more information](https://github.com/Equals182/eqFTP/wiki)

 ## Please Note

 This extenstion supports data encryption.
 To enable this feature check it in settings dialog.
 [Click here for more information](https://github.com/Equals182/eqFTP/wiki/Setting-Up#start).

 **This extension is SO fresh so please use it carefully, and if you find a bug [tweet me @Equals182](https://twitter.com/Equals182)**

-## Current State

-This extension inspired by Dreamweaver's FTP implementation.
-First you create new connection in manager, next you connect, download file, edit, save and it's uploads automatically.

-It's really basic and I hope you'll enjoy this extension.
-[Click here for more information](https://github.com/Equals182/eqFTP/wiki)

 ## What's Next